forfailures/.github/profile/README.md

-# For Imposters
+# For Failures

-A collection of resources for programmers who are secretly imposters.
+A collection of resources for programmers to learn how to harness the power of failure.

 ![Frits V. Holm aka the Duke of Colachine](https://raw.githubusercontent.com/forimposters/.github/main/profile/Frits_Vilhelm_Holm_1916.jpg)